Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Precise evaluation of the process

-At NNLO QCD, the scaled decay width $\tilde{\Gamma}_2$ receives the flavor-singlet and non-singlet contribution.
+At the NNLO QCD, the subtraction term of double-real radiation corrections and real-virtual corrections were computed in \cite{Dekkers:2014hna,Chen:2016zbz,Bernreuther:2011jt,Bernreuther:2013uma}.
+For the double-virtual corrections, the scaled decay width $\tilde{\Gamma}_2$ receives the flavor-singlet and non-singlet contribution.
 The flavour-singlet contributions from $h\to c\bar{c}$ (fig.\ref{fig:SQ}a) and $h\to c\bar c g$( fig.\ref{fig:SQ}b) are both UV and IR finite separately.
-Since we keep the non-zero internal quark mass $m_f$($f=c, b, t$), these three kinds of massive quarks which couples to the Higgs in the triangle loop contribute to the decay width of $h\to c\bar{c}$.
-For the calculation of the case where the Higgs couples to the internal charm quark, i.e., equal masses associated with the inner and outer fermion line, and that of the flavor non-singlet contribution, the strategy and formulas can be found in ref.\cite{Bernreuther:2018ynm,Chen:2016zbz,Bernreuther:2011jt,Bernreuther:2013uma,Bernreuther:2005gw, Bernreuther:2005rw,Bernreuther:2004ih,Bernreuther:2004th} .
-Here we focus on discussing the flavor-singlet contribution to $h\to c\bar{c}$ where Higgs couples to bottom or top quark.
-For fig.\ref{fig:SQ}a with $Q'=b$ or $t$, we calculate the exact results by using the formula and the techniques of ref.\cite{Primo:2018zby} where the Mathematica packages $\mathrm{PolyLogTools}$ \cite{Duhr:2019tlz}, $\mathrm{HPL}$ and $\mathrm{GINAC}$ library are necessary.
+Because we keep the non-zero internal quark mass $m_f$($f=c, b, t$), these three kinds of massive quarks, which couple to the Higgs in the triangle loop, contribute to the decay width of $h\to c\bar{c}$.
+For the calculation of the case where the Higgs couples to the internal charm quark, i.e., equal masses associated with the inner and outer fermion line, and that of the flavor non-singlet contribution, the strategy and formulas can be found in \cite{Bernreuther:2018ynm,Bernreuther:2005gw, Bernreuther:2005rw,Bernreuther:2004ih,Bernreuther:2004th} .
+Here, we focus on discussing the flavor-singlet contribution to $h\to c\bar{c}$ where the Higgs boson couples to the bottom or top quark.
+For fig.\ref{fig:SQ}a with $Q'=b$ or $t$, we calculate the exact results using the formula and techniques of \cite{Primo:2018zby} where the Mathematica packages $\mathrm{PolyLogTools}$ \cite{Duhr:2019tlz}, $\mathrm{HPL}$, and $\mathrm{GINAC}$ library are necessary.
 For fig.\ref{fig:SQ}b, we finish the calculation independently.
-In our numerical analysis, we choose $m_h=125.09$ GeV, $v\simeq 246.2$ GeV, $m_c=1.68$ GeV, $m_b=4.78$ GeV, $m_t=173.34$ GeV, $\alpha_s(m_Z)=0.118$, $m_Z=91.2$ GeV \cite{Tanabashi:2018oca}.
-In table \ref{tab:os1}, we list our results $\tilde{\Gamma}_{Q'}^{FS}$ for flavor-singlet contribution with $Q'=b$, $t$ where $\alpha_s^2$ is factored out in the partial decay width.
-It is found that $\tilde{\Gamma}_{b}^{FS}$ is much smaller than $\tilde{\Gamma}_{t}^{FS}$.
-For the case where top quark appears in the triangle loop, $m_c\leqslant m_h \leqslant m_t$, $\tilde{\Gamma}_{t}^{FS}$ can be calculated to the leading order in the charm quark mass as an expansion in inverse powers of the top quark mass \cite{Larin:1995sq}.
+In our numerical analysis, we choose $m_h=125.09$ GeV, $v\simeq 246.2$ GeV, $m_c=1.68$ GeV, $m_b=4.78$ GeV, $m_t=173.34$ GeV, $\alpha_s(m_Z)=0.118$, and $m_Z=91.2$ GeV \cite{Tanabashi:2018oca}.
+In table \ref{tab:os1}, we list our results $\tilde{\Gamma}_{Q'}^{FS}$ for the flavor-singlet contribution with $Q'=b$, $t$ where $\alpha_s^2$ is factored out in the partial decay width.
+It is found that $\tilde{\Gamma}_{b}^{FS}$ is considerably smaller than $\tilde{\Gamma}_{t}^{FS}$.
+For the case where top quark appears in the triangle loop, $m_c\leqslant m_h \leqslant m_t$, and $\tilde{\Gamma}_{t}^{FS}$ can be calculated to the leading order in the charm quark mass as an expansion in the inverse powers of the top quark mass \cite{Larin:1995sq}.
 It is found that under this approximation, $\tilde{\Gamma}_{t}^{FS}\simeq 0.7417$ MeV which is very close to the exact result.
-For the triangle loop related to the bottom quark this approximation is not reliable.
-At NNLO QCD, the other two interesting sub-processes are $h\to c\bar{c} c\bar{c}$ and $h\to b \bar{b} c\bar{c}$.
-The results for the scaled decay width $\tilde{\Gamma}_{c\bar{c} c\bar{c}}$ and $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$ where $\alpha_s^2$ is also factored out are listed in table I. Obviously, $\tilde{\Gamma}_{c\bar{c} c\bar{c}}$ is much smaller than $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$, but for $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$, the contribution from the interaction between Higgs and bottom quark is dominant.
+For the triangular loop related to the bottom quark, this approximation is unreliable.
+At the NNLO QCD, the other two interesting sub-processes are $h\to c\bar{c} c\bar{c}$ and $h\to b \bar{b} c\bar{c}$.
+The results for the scaled decay width $\tilde{\Gamma}_{c\bar{c} c\bar{c}}$ and $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$ where $\alpha_s^2$ is also factored out are listed in table I. Obviously, $\tilde{\Gamma}_{c\bar{c} c\bar{c}}$ is significantly smaller than $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$, but for $\tilde{\Gamma}_{b\bar{b} c\bar{c}}$, the contribution from the interaction between the Higgs boson and bottom quark is dominant.
 As a result, the contribution from $h\to b \bar{b} c\bar{c}$ should not be included in the decay width of $h\to c\bar{c}$.
-The results at LO, NLO and NNLO QCD for the decay width of $h\to c\bar{c}$ where the renormalization of $y_c$ is defined in the on-shell scheme are given in table \ref{tab:os} for different renormalization scale.
-Up to NNLO QCD, the ratio of the flavor-singlet contribution with $Q'=b$, $t$ to the total decay width is about $4\% $.
+Up to the NNLO QCD, the ratio of the flavor-singlet contribution with $Q'=b$, $t$ to the total decay width is approximately $4\% $.